 • Variadic macros in C or C++ only portably allow a non-zero number of arguments, although some compilers have allowed zero, often with a warning.
 The latter was standardized in C++20 using the VA_OPT macro.
-C23 also allows zero arguments in a similar way.
+C23 will also allow zero arguments in a similar way.